mcecode/meme-party/README.md

   - [ ] use simplebar for scrollbar styling
   - [ ] make it look more consistent across browsers and devices
     - create a *./src/scss-global/_reset.scss* file
-    - make bigger screen experience more similiar with standard screen experience
+    - make bigger screen experience more similar with standard screen experience
     - make landing page feel less cramped in smaller devices
   - [ ] Put guiding messages wherever appropriate
 - Pages
-  - [ ] use client side routing for per page URLs and history navigation
+  - [ ] use client-side routing for per page URLs and history navigation
   - [ ] create a custom 404 page
   - [ ] add SEO meta tags and repo image
   - [ ] add credits and GitHub link
 - Accessibility
   - [ ] make keyboard-only navigation experience better
-    - put focus on the right HTMLElements at the right time
+    - put the focus on the right HTMLElements at the right time
     - transfer focus to next meme loaded instead of keeping it on `Main.moreButton`
 - Functionality
   - [ ] allow users to choose the subreddit where memes come from
   - [ ] allow users to choose how many memes to load at a time
-  - [ ] add nsfw and spoiler indications to memes
+  - [ ] add NSFW and spoiler indications to memes

 ### Experiment